7 Best Test Management Software in 2025

 Key Features of PractiTest

-• SmartFox AI calculates a “Test Value Score” to spotlight the most relevant test cases for each release.
+• SmartFox AI: Calculates a “Test Value Score” for each test, spotlighting the most high-risk or high-value test cases to prioritize for each release cycle.

-• Fully editable custom fields, filters, and dashboards to mirror any QA processes or regulatory workflow.
+• Extreme configurability: Fully editable fields, filters, and dashboards so you can mirror any QA process or regulatory workflow in the tool.

-• Two-way Jira, Azure DevOps, and Slack connectors plus a well-documented REST API for automated test results push.
+• Integration hub: Two-way connectors for tools like Jira, Azure DevOps, and Slack, plus a well-documented REST API for pushing automated test results from CI pipelines.

-• Built-in parameterization, shared steps, and cloning accelerate test case creation across multiple product versions.
+• Efficient test design: Built-in parameterization, shared steps, and test cloning to accelerate test case creation across multiple products or versions.

-• Visual timeline of defects and regressions—ideal for auditors tracking the defect resolution process.
+• Visual timelines: Timeline views of defects and regressions — ideal for auditors who need to track the defect resolution process over time.

 Pros of PractiTest

-• Side-by-side analytics for manual and test automation give project managers a clear picture of overall testing efforts.
+• Side-by-side analytics for manual vs. automated testing give project managers a holistic picture of testing efforts in one place.

-• Reviewers consistently mention good support and quick onboarding despite the rich feature set.
+• Reviewers consistently mention good customer support and quick onboarding assistance, which is notable given the rich feature set and flexibility of the platform.

 Cons of PractiTest